 Singapore House’s friendly neighbour, Hispanic Mechanic serves a Korean twist on traditional Mexican eats.
 The papas fritas (crinkle cut fries with gochujang mayo) are a must, as are master Kim’s five star wings.
 Definitely check out the drinks list for all of your margarita and cerveza goodness.

 A super cool pizza bar in the city, Sunny’s is best enjoyed in person (so don’t order takeaway you fool).
 Slide up to the bar, order a round of drinks and prepare yourself for cheese, dough and salami good times.

 A modern Japanese gem in the heart of the city, Shōbōsho combines ancient traditions with modern finesse.
 Weekend bookings are essential if you want to get your hands on delicacies like their spiced prawn crackers with seaweed mayo, crumbed pork meatball sandwich and teriyaki chicken with smoked cauliflower, yuzu kosho cream and wood-baked shallot bread.

 You might think I am a little crazy telling you to go and eat at a supermarket while you’re on holiday, but this place needs to be seen to be believed.
 Not only do they stock a phenomenal range of products, they’ve got a charcuterie bar, bakery and even serve cocktails.
 Plus, if you go on the weekend you’ll get to enjoy local musicians playing the piano in the fruit and veg section.
 It’s no surprise this place was named the world’s best supermarket.

 Looking to get out of town?
-Here’s how to spend 48 Hours In The Barossa Valley.
+Here’s how to spend an epic 48 hours in Broome.